raspberrypilearning/astro-pi-guide/board.md

 ## What's Next?

-Now that you're familar with the Sense HAT board, you should [assemble](assemble.md) it and connect it to your Raspberry Pi.
+Now that you're familiar with the Sense HAT board, you should [assemble](assemble.md) it and connect it to your Raspberry Pi.